binarygenius/phpnexus/README.md

 ## PHP Internals Reading
 *Reading materials related to the PHP internals or performance.*

+* [Bummer PHP](http://bitflop.dk/articles/bummer-php.html) - A small article about how the PHP interpreter handles a specific source code error compared to other interpreters and compilers.
 * [Disproving the Single Quotes Myth](http://nikic.github.io/2012/01/09/Disproving-the-Single-Quotes-Performance-Myth.html) - An article about performance of single and double quoted strings.
 * [How Big Are PHP Arrays (And Values) Really?](http://nikic.github.io/2011/12/12/How-big-are-PHP-arrays-really-Hint-BIG.html) - An article about array internals.
 * [How Foreach Works](https://stackoverflow.com/questions/10057671/how-does-php-foreach-actually-work/14854568#14854568) - A detailed StackOverflow answer about foreach.